What Is Buddy Punching? How It Works, Impact & How to Prevent It

 Bottom Line

-Buddy punching is a serious and expensive HR issue to manage.
+Buddy punching is a serious and expensive HR issue to manage, which can lead to decreased morale and production in the workplace.
 But, you can make efforts to prevent this time theft problem by clearly communicating attendance policies, creating a good work culture, and employing modern time-tracking technologies.

 If your company is large, consult with your HR team on how to best create attendance policies.
 If you are a startup or a small company, consider hiring a human resource consultant to help you create effective attendance policies that include strict rules about buddy punching.
 Payroll training can also help you find ways to insert more controls into your process.